dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/kserve.rst

 .. note:: Omnia 1.6 does not support deploying both Kserve and Kubeflow in the same Kubernetes cluster.
 If Kubeflow is already deployed on the cluster and you wish to deploy Kserve, you must first remove Kubeflow by following the steps `here <kubeflow.html>`_.

-.. caution:: Kserve deployment occasionally fails on RHEL 8.8 clusters. `Reprovision the cluster <../reprovisioningthecluster.html>`_ and re-deploy Kserve.
-For more information, refer to the `known issues <../../Troubleshooting/knownissues.html>`_ section.

 **Prerequisites**

     * Ensure that Kubernetes is deployed and all pods are running on the cluster.

     * It is advisable not to deploy Kserve immediately after deploying Kubernetes.
-Dell suggests allowing a 10-minute gap after Kubernetes installation for Kubernetes pods to stabilize.
+Omnia suggests allowing a 10-minute gap after Kubernetes installation for Kubernetes pods to stabilize.

     * MetalLB pod is up and running to provide an external IP to ``istio-ingressgateway``.